karel-brinda/harvard-clusters-example/readme.md

 for Odyssey).
 These files specify requested memory, time, queue and number of threads, and they can be further adjusted.

-All required programs are installed automatically using Conda, based on the environment specification in `env.bwa.yaml`.
+All required programs are installed automatically using BioConda, based on the environment specification in `env.bwa.yaml`.

 ## Commands

-* `make odyssey` - submit the jobs to Odyssey
+* `make odyssey` - submit jobs to Odyssey
+* `make _odyssey` - submit jobs to Odyssey and don't use BioConda for SW installation
-* `make orchestra` - submit the jobs to Orchestra
+* `make orchestra` - submit jobs to Orchestra
+* `make _orchestra` - submit jobs to Orchestra and don't use BioConda for SW installation
-* `make o2` - submit the jobs to O2
+* `make o2` - submit jobs to O2
+* `make _o2` - submit jobs to O2 and don't use BioConda for SW installation
 * `make clean` - remove generated files